Availity/sdk-js/docusaurus/docs/resources/analytics.md

 });
 ```

-If are using [auto tracking with data analytics attributes](#auto-tracking-with-data-analytics-attributes), you can include the Payer Space ID to your logs by adding a `data-analytics-space-id` attribute with the ID of the Payer Space as it's value.
+If you are using [auto tracking with data analytics attributes](#auto-tracking-with-data-analytics-attributes), you can include the Payer Space ID in your logs by adding a `data-analytics-space-id` attribute with the ID of the Payer Space as it's value.

 Plain HTML example: